 In the event of a "change in control" (as defined in the 2024 LTIP) of the Company, awards will vest on an accelerated basis upon the participant's termination of employment or service in connection with a change in control or upon the occurrence of any other event that the administrator may set forth in an applicable award agreement.
-If the Company is a party to an agreement that is reasonably likely to result in a change in control, such agreement may provide for: (i) the continuation of any award by the Company, if the Company is the surviving corporation; (ii) the assumption of any award by the surviving corporation or its parent or subsidiary; (iii) the substitution by the surviving corporation or its parent or subsidiary of equivalent awards for any award, provided, however, that any such substitution with respect to options and stock appreciation rights will occur in accordance with the requirements of Code Section 409A; or (iv) settlement of any award for the change in control price (less, to the extent applicable, the per share exercise or grant price), or, if the per share exercise or grant price equals or exceeds the change in control price or if the administrator determines that award cannot reasonably become vested pursuant to its terms, such award shall terminate and be canceled without consideration.
+If the Company is a party to an agreement that is reasonably likely to result in a change in control, such agreement may provide for: (i) the continuation of any award by the Company, if the Company is the surviving corporation; (ii) the assumption of any award by the surviving corporation or its parent or substitution by the surviving corporation or its parent or substitution with respect to options and stock appreciation rights will occur in accordance with the requirements of Code Section 409A; or (iv) settlement of any award for the change in control price (less, to the extent applicable, the per share exercise or grant price), or, if the per share exercise or grant price equals or exceeds the change in control price or if the administrator determines that award cannot reasonably become vested pursuant to its terms, such award shall terminate and be canceled without consideration.
 To the extent that restricted shares, restricted stock units or other awards settle in shares in accordance with their terms upon a change in control, such shares will be entitled to receive as a result of the change in control transaction the same consideration as the shares held by stockholders of the Company as a result of the change in control transaction.